Pilar Fuertes Ferragut

+Pilar Fuertes Ferragut (19 July 1962 – 2 April 2012) was a Spanish diplomat who served as the ambassador of Spain to Zimbabwe, accredited also to Malawi and Zambia, from 2008 until her death in 2012.

 Biography

-On 19 July 1962, Fuertes Ferragut was born in Valencia, Spain and obtained a law degree before entering the Spanish Dipomatic Service in 1992.
+Fuertes Ferragut was born in Valencia, Spain, on 19 July 1962 and obtained a law degree before entering the Spanish Diplomatic Service in 1992.
 She was the sister of the wife of the politician Alejo Vidal-Quadras Roca.
 That same year, Fuertes Ferragut was appointed to serve as the director of programmes in the Subdirectorate General for Emigration in the Ministry of Foreign Affairs.

 She held a variety of different positions in the Diplomatic Information Office from 1994 to 1996 and then served as the Second Head of the Spanish Embassies in Beirut (Lebanon), Jakarta (Indonesia), Bangkok (Thailand) and Guatemala between 1996 and 2003.